DayuanTan/AlgorithmsAndPractices/README.md

 This repo is about my notes and a record of my practicing of algorithms on Leetcode/lintcode.

+Parts of this note refer to Jiuzhang, Labuladong, and other internet recourses.
+Thanks to them.

 (It is wrote mainly in English and barely Chinese.
 Ignoring the Chinese parts doens't affect the understanding of this repo.)

 # 0. Before Starting